lennardong/imagination_machines/README.md

 Some bullets:
 - I like building things.
-- I spent 10 years building buildings, now I build software.
+- I used to build buildings, now I build software.
-- My specialization is in Backend Systems & Machine Learning.
+- I spend alot of time thinking about software systems and finding patterns in numbers (aka machine learning).

 If it matters to you, you can find more about me here:
 LinkedIn (https://www.linkedin.com/in/lennardong/)